About Cool Pilates

 Throughout her career Rachel incorporated Pilates into her daily routine under the guidance of Jennifer Bintley.
 It was while training in Birmingham Royal Ballet’s renowned Jerwood Centre, developed by leading Sports and Dance Consultant Physiotherapist, Sharon Morrison, that Rachel became inspired to pursue a career as a Pilates instructor.

-In addition to teaching Pilates for improved conditioning, strength and overall wellness to her regular client base, Rachel specialises in the rehabilitation and strengthening of professional ballet dancers and pre-professional ballet students.
-Starting in 2015, she helped prepare a British/European Sprint Champion for his participation in the 2016 Rio Olympic Games and continues to help him and a team of ten other elite sprinters with fine tuning and conditioning.
+In addition to teaching Pilates for improved conditioning, strength and overall wellness to her regular client base, Rachel specialises in the rehabilitation and strengthening of professional ballet dancers and pre-professional ballet and Irish dance students.
+She has helped British and European sprint and hurdling champions in their preparation for national and international athletics competitions, including the Olympic Games.

 Darren began his Pilates journey in 2013 whilst training to be a Personal Trainer.
 The teacher suggested that he try Pilates so he started taking a mat class at a local studio.
 This inspired him to enrol in a Pilates mat course with Body Control Pilates and after numerous hours of practise and supervised teaching became a qualified teacher.
 He then embarked on a year-long apprenticeship with Andy Adamson at Cool Pilates, where he first discovered the Classical Pilates method, learning Pilates as a system of exercises using all the studio apparatus, not just mat work.
 After this he completed a comprehensive training program with world renowned Pilates teacher Kirk Smith at the Classical Pilates Centre in Bollington, deepening his knowledge of the Pilates system.